livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_reviewing.md

 bylaws](/policies/livecoms_bylaws/).

-Reviewers is to evaluate the quality, relevance, and merit of submitted papers.
+Review is to evaluate the quality, relevance, and merit of submitted papers.
 Comments should be as complete and detailed as possible and contain clear opinions about strengths, weaknesses, relevance, and importance to the field.
 Comments should be specific